snkashis/android-docs/src/pages/maps/overview/data-driven-styling.md

 ### Raster

-Raster source tiles can be added to your map if they are in TileJSON format.
-If hosted by Mapbox, the "url" value should be of the form `mapbox://mapid`.
+`RasterSource` tiles can be added to your map if they are in TileJSON format.
+If hosted by Mapbox, the URL value should be of the form `mapbox://mapid`.

 {{
 <CodeLanguageToggle id="raster-layer" />